-In March 2022, the production has been almost temporarily suspended subject to the reduction of the security risks for employees, minimization risks of destruction of assets and hampered procurement and logistic capabilities across Ukraine as well as unavailable export capacities through Odesa sea port, which has been the main export hub for the Group.
-Starting from April 2022, the operations were gradually resumed with an overall lower production capacity utilization as compared to the pre-war volumes including, but not limited to, the impact of russian missile strikes on electrical infrastructure at the end of 2022.
-The level of the Group's production remains dependent on russian attacks on critical infrastructure in Ukraine, which affects the level of supply of power.
+In March 2022, the production has been temporarily suspended for employees' safety reasons, minimization risks of destruction of assets and hampered procurement and logistic capabilities across Ukraine as well as unavailable export capacities through Odesa sea port, which has been the main export hub for the Group.
+Starting from April 2022, the operations were gradually resumed with an overall lower production capacity utilization as compared to the pre-war volumes including, but not limited to, the impact of russian missile strikes on an electrical infrastructure at the end of 2022.
+In 2023, the Group's level of production was stable and remained at the level of 2022 but it depends on russian attacks on the critical infrastructure in Ukraine, which affects the level of supply of power.

-The Group's trading entities located outside of Ukraine operate on a normal basis facilitating and coordinating relations with clients all over the world and the Group seeks to utilize all available logistic channels in a most efficient way for the purpose of the products shipments.
+The blockade of the Polish-Ukrainian border which commenced in November 2023 and intensified in January-February 2024, led to additional logistic challenges for the Group's entities located in Ukraine.
+During respective period, Ukraine export and import volumes dropped and businesses faced a need to establish alternative logistic routes.
+The Group's trading entities located outside of Ukraine operate on a normal basis facilitating and coordinating relations with clients all over the world and the Group seeks to utilize all available logistic channels in the most efficient way for the purpose of the products shipments.

-The Group is fully compliant with all sanction's rules and regulations imposed by various countries and organizations against russian and belarusian persons or organizations.
+The Group is fully compliant with all sanctions' rules and regulations imposed by various countries and organizations against russian and belarusian persons or organizations.
 The Group does not expect any impact of the imposed sanctions on the supplying chain and payments flow.